Collections of antiques and collectibles have a special meaning and presence in the world of

 up as antiques and collectibles.

-Or the newest things, assemblages of nameless unimportant stuff offered
+Or the newest rage, things, or assemblages of nameless unimportant stuff offered

 as antiques, or "repurposed nothing" they call antiques.